tarneaux/swec-old/README.md

-# sweg - services workin', eventually checkin'
+# Swec - Suckless Web Endpoint Checker

+(Or "Services Workin', Eventually Checkin")

 This is a *very* minimal tool that just checks statuses of web services and outputs them in a machine-readable format.